mahmedkhweled/Consumer-Acceptance-towards-Electrical-Cars-in-Egypt-Survey/README.md

 This research wanted to answer the following research questions:

-	Do family and friends have a significant effect on your choice?
+1-Do family and friends have a significant effect on your choice?
-	Is there a relationship between the influencers and the infrastructure?
+2-Is there a relationship between the influencers and the infrastructure?
-	What is the role is of the infrastructure for the consumers?
+3-What is the role is of the infrastructure for the consumers?
-	What affects the adaption? (cost, technical barriers, ..)
+4-What affects the adaption? (cost, technical barriers, ..)
-	Which brand is preferred?
+5-Which brand is preferred?
-	Which type of car is preferred?
+6-Which type of car is preferred?
-	Is there a relationship between the brands and types of the cars?
+7-Is there a relationship between the brands and types of the cars?
-	What are the main indicators affecting the price variance percentage expected from a normal car price?
+8-What are the main indicators affecting the price variance percentage expected from a normal car price?
-	Does price variance percentage differ according to the education level?
+9-Does price variance percentage differ according to the education level?
-	Does price variance percentage differ if the care was secondary care for this household?
+10-Does price variance percentage differ if the care was secondary care for this household?
 ## .
 Read and Explain Dataset:
 ### Columns:
 1-ID